 Timing and Structure

-Michaelmas term.
+Lent term.
 16 lectures (including examples classes).
 Assessment: 100% exam.
 NOTE: The first 8 lectures will be delivered online.

 3A1 assumed; 3A3 useful